UWPCE-PythonCert/PythonCertDevel/source/modules/Documentation.rst

         # apply soap to each sponge
         worker.apply_soap(sponge)

 Note: Nothing special about Python here -- basic good programing practice.
+Note that you will need a lto fewer comments if you choose your names well!

 Docstrings
 ----------